HannesHaglund/my-emacs/README.md

 python3 install.py
 ```

-Will write a ~/.emacs that loads the .emacs in this repo.
-If ~/.emacs already exists it will be backed up as ~/.emacs.bak_<date>.
+Will overwrite the relevant files in ~/.emacs.d.